 It's understandable, given that we're constantly bombarded with new research that seems to perpetually contradict itself.
 The information is so overwrought that honestly, the best strategy seems to just focus on all the purported benefits, ignore the bad, and call it a day.
 But then again, being the health-minded folks that we are, there's that nagging instinct to wade through all the murkiness to get to the truth.

 So that's exactly what we did, so you don't have to.
-Read ahead to find the most up-to-date, substantiated, no-B.S. pros and cons of coffee, wine, sleep, and more.
+Here is the most up-to-date, substantiated, no-B.S. pros and cons of coffee, wine, sleep, and more.

 Your best bet is to stick to a daily maximum of three to four cups (ideally less), and for your best night of sleep, try not to consume any caffeine after noon.
 (Also keep in mind that decaf still has traces of caffeine in it.)

-The cons: After a hectic work week, it often feel like we could snooze for days—but that's not wise, since while the detriments of sleep deprivation are widely known, oversleeping carries its own set of health hazards.
+After a hectic work week, it often feels like we could snooze for days—but that's not wise.
+While the detriments of sleep deprivation are widely known, oversleeping carries its own set of health hazards.
 A recent study found that getting more than nine hours on a regular basis can increase your mortality rate up to 44%—that's compared to a mere 9% from getting less than seven.
 That's not to say that getting too little sleep is ultimately preferable: It can have a negative impact on your immune system, waistline, digestion, vision, and of course, your mood.

 Then, there's the fact that most of us see our electronics as extensions of our limbs.
 The blue light emitted from our phones and computers can warp our circadian rhythm and natural ability to fall asleep, which is why it's important to unplug at least an hour before bed.

-The pros: The truth is that many of the benefits attributed red wine—things like preventing heart disease and diabetes—aren't necessarily specific to red wine, but other forms of alcohol as well.
+The truth is that many of the benefits attributed to red wine—things like preventing heart disease and diabetes—aren't necessarily specific to red wine, but other forms of alcohol as well.
 You do, however, get a boost of antioxidants with a glass of dark vino.

-The cons: Chocolate loses a lot of those benefits when it's processed, and added sugars, milk, or flavoring essentially negate the good.
+Chocolate loses a lot of its benefits when it's processed, and added sugars, milk, or flavoring essentially negate the good.
 Moral of the story: Reach for unsweetened dark chocolate or cacao, and keep your serving sizes small—even the unprocessed stuff is high in fat and calories.